-Spondylosis exercises, performed after consulting with a physician and under the supervision of a licensed physical therapist, can be an effective for managing the symptoms of stiffness and nerve compression associated with degenerative spine conditions.
-In fact, a vigorous, low-impact exercise regimen can even help slow the degeneration process or, at the very least, better prepare the body to deal with the virtually inevitable onset of spinal degeneration that comes with age.
+Spondylosis exercises, performed after consulting with a physician and under the supervision of a licensed physical therapist, can be an effective tool for managing the symptoms of stiffness and nerve compression associated with degenerative spine conditions.
+In fact, a vigorous, low-impact exercise regimen can even help slow the degeneration process or, at the very least, better prepare the body to deal with the inevitable onset of spinal degeneration that comes with age.
 In general, the better your overall health heading into middle age, the better prepared you’ll be to handle the effects of aging on the spine.

 Goals of spondylosis exercises

-Whether you currently have spondylosis or you are looking for ways to prevent its onset, low-impact exercises such as walking, swimming, aerobics and light weight training can be effective.
-Always talk to a physician to gauge your fitness level before undertaking a new exercise regimen.
+Whether you currently have spondylosis or you are looking for ways to prevent its onset, low-impact exercises such as walking, swimming, aerobics and lightweight training can be effective.
+Always talk to a physician to determine your fitness level before undertaking a new exercise regimen.
 Having a thorough physical exam performed is a good way to determine your exercise goals, which can include:

 - Strengthening the “core” muscles of the abdomen, pelvis, and thighs to help provide overall support for better posture.